Refinitiv/refinitiv-ui/documents/src/pages/elements/slider.md

 ## Custom markers
 You can add markers emphasizing specific values of the sliders with `ef-slider-marker`.
 The markers could be labelled by adding contents inside `ef-slider-marker`.
+Slider active track could be hidden by setting `active-track-color` CSS variable value to `transparent`.

 ::
 ```javascript